-Can An Executor Decide Who Gets What And What Power Does An Executor Of A Will Have?
+Can An Executor Decide Who Gets What ?

 Can An Executor Of A Will Decide Who Gets What?